CMS-LUMI-POG/PileupTools/README.md

 # PileupTools

 This repository contains tools for doing various pileup studies.
-In general the individual scripts should have some documentation built in so you can run with the `-h` flag to see the expected arguments, options, etc.
+In general the individual scripts should have some documentation built in so you can run with the `-h` flag to see the expected arguments, options, etc. Also, for more details on the individual pileup scenarios available, have a look at the twiki page <https://twiki.cern.ch/twiki/bin/view/CMS/PileupScenariosRun2>.

 At the moment it contains: